ShreyaParashar20/VPN-NonVPN-network-traffic-classification/README.md

 # VPN-Non_VPN Network Traffic Classification using Machine Learning
+## This Notebook contains the code for network traffic classification using machine learning.
+The main ojective of this project is to classify the network traffic data into VPN(Virtual Private Network) or Non-VPN class.
 ## Dataset Description:
 * Utilized the ISCX VPN non-VPN 2016 publicly available dataset, Each data point represents network flow from source to destination.
 * Dataset was consisting 84 features.